 The small historical center and its narrow streets are the scenery of the living nativity scene of Equi Terme.
 There is a limited number of entrances at the same time due to security reasons and also to allow visitors to enjoy the show.
 So be patient, it may take a while to enter.
 We stayed in the queue for more than one hour due to a big turnout of people coming from the entire region.
 I could hear different Tuscan and Ligurian dialects while I was in the line.

-Moreover, the presepe vivente is terrific, and was it worth waiting so long.
-You could interact with the characters in costume, ask them what they were representing, and about the tools they were working with.
+Moreover, the presepe vivente is terrific, and it was worth waiting so long.
+You could interact with the characters in costume, and ask them what they were representing, and about the tools, they were working with.

 Along the path, we met dozens of different characters and workshops.
 Blacksmiths, carpenters, woodworkers, sheep, and ponies.
 There were employees minting new coins.
 The potter was making ceramic creations to sell at the local art fair.

 A baker was preparing fragrant fresh bread while other people in costume were roasting chestnuts.
 The innkeeper poured hot sweet wine for his visitors.
 Shepherds let you taste fresh cheese while older women span the wool and cotton, weaving nets, and creating clogs.

 There was also a fortune-teller and Edoardo could not resist asking her to read cards for him.
 I have to say that she guessed completely right.